imsamimalik/devOS/README.md

 </div>

-As mentioned it's not a distro built from scratch but an ubuntu image bundled with all the software applications necessary for any programmer (like vscode, chrome, node) excluding all the unnecessary prebuilt ubuntu apps .
-But the question is why did I make this distro (like seriously no one asked for it 😏)?
+As mentioned it's not a distro built from scratch but an ubuntu image bundled with all the softwares necessary for any programmer (like vscode, chrome, node) excluding all the unnecessary prebuilt ubuntu apps .
+But the question is why did I make this distro?

 Here's why:
 * I'm the type of person, if I get comfortable with a certain UI, a slight change in it makes me anxious.
 * I like to tickle with the ubuntu, and more often I mess up the UI to the extent that it's irreversible.
 * So, I've to boot a fresh ubuntu loosing all my apps and customizations.
 And it takes me hours to get that UI again.
-* Therefore, I recreated the UI I'm comfortable to, in the ubuntu ISO image (don't ask how much of a hectic process that was), so that I can just boot up the ISO to get all of my apps and customizations.
+* Therefore, I recreated the UI I'm comfortable to in the ubuntu iso image (don't ask how much of a hectic process that was), so that I can just boot up the iso to get all of my apps and customizations.

 There were some backup apps (like timeshift) but sometimes they also messed the core files of ubuntu.